Jobhdez/jobhdez.github.io/_posts/2022-11-1-compiler.md

 Each node is a Common Lisp structure, defined with `defstruct`.

-From here you need to generate the `intermediate languages` which close the gap between the source language and the target language.
+From here you need to generate the `intermediate language` which closes the gap between the source language and the target language.
 A compiler could have multiple intermediate languages.
 Intermediate Languages are implemented with Abstract Syntax trees or with a Flow Graph; in my compiler I used Abstract Syntax trees to implement the intermediate languages.
 Since my compiler is simple the intermediate languages are simple as well; given the parse tree above the following intermediate abstract syntax tree is generated for the Lisp backend: